user00000001/cyano-wallet/README.md

 ## Overview

-WebExtension (a.k.a Chrome plugin) wallet for the **Ontology** blockchain compatible with Chrome and Firefox.
+WebExtension (a.k.a Chrome plugin) wallet for the **Tesra** blockchain compatible with Chrome and Firefox.

 ### What does it currently do